 - Slow cooker hot cross bun and butter pudding from Munchies and Munchkins

-- Slow cooker lime and coconut self-saucing pudding from me
+- Slow cooker lime and coconut self-saucing pudding

-- Slow cooker chocolate dumplings from me
+- Slow cooker chocolate dumplings

 I am linking this recipe up with the Slow Cooked Challenge hosted by Janice from Farmersgirl Kitchen.
 Every month you’ll find bloggers there linking up their tasty slow cooked recipes.
 Do go over and have a look, I always find inspirational dishes in Janice’s linkup.